AutumnJ/AutumnJ-community-library-rails-with-jquery/README.md

-# Community Library - Rails
+# Community Library - Rails with jQuery Front End

 ### A Rails application for tracking books in your library, and sharing/borrowing books from others!